lluis-mv/HM-RK/README.md

 ## License and citation

-This code is distributed under BSD 3-Clause License.
+These codes are distributed under BSD 3-Clause License.

 If you find these codes useful for your work, please cite as follows:
-- Monforte, L., Carbonell, J.M., Arroyo, M. and Gens, A (2022) An unconditionally stable explicit stabilized finite element for the coupled hydromechanical formulation in soil mechanics in pseudo-stationary conditions.
+- Monforte, L., Carbonell, J.M., Arroyo, M. and Gens, A. (2022) An unconditionally stable explicit stabilized finite element for the coupled hydromechanical formulation in soil mechanics in pseudo-stationary conditions.
 International Journal for Numerical Methods in Engineering [https://doi.org/10.1002/nme.7064](https://doi.org/10.1002/nme.7064)

-- Monforte, L., Collico, S., Carbonell, J.M., Arroyo, M. and Gens, A (2023) Exploring the numerical performance of node-based smoothed finite elements in coupled hydro-mechanical problems.
+- Monforte, L., Collico, S., Carbonell, J.M., Arroyo, M. and Gens, A. (2023) Exploring the numerical performance of node-based smoothed finite elements in coupled hydro-mechanical problems.
 Computers and Geotechnics [https://doi.org/10.1016/j.compgeo.2023.105547](https://doi.org/10.1016/j.compgeo.2023.105547)